coleifer/peewee/docs/peewee/sqlite_ext.rst

     .. py:method:: update(data)

         :param data: a scalar value, list or dictionary to merge with the data currently stored in a :py:class:`JSONField`.
+To remove a particular key, set that key to ``None`` in the updated data.

         Merge new data into the JSON value using the RFC-7396 MergePatch algorithm to apply a patch (``data`` parameter) against the column